 The Aug.
 12 event in Founders Sports Park, 35500 W. Eight Mile Rd., begins with an opening ceremony at 9 a.m.
 Therapy Choirs of Michigan will sing the National Anthem, and Miss Farmington 2017 Summer Badrak will throw out the first pitch.
 Family activities will include tours of police cruisers and fire trucks, and a bounce house.
 Food and beverages will be sold on-site.

 New this year: A rookie team representing Farmington and Farmington Hills city councils and the Farmington Public Schools Board of Education.

 “It’s wonderful to see the entire community come together to raise awareness for an illness that is so often misunderstood,” said Farmington Hills council member Samantha Steckloff.

-Also on the “electeds” team will be school board trustee Jim Stark, mayor Bill Galvin and city council member Sara Bowman representing Farmington, and from Farmington Hills, Massey and council members Theresa Rich and Randy Bruce.
+Also on the “electeds” team will be school board trustees Angie Smith and Jim Stark, mayor Bill Galvin and city council member Sara Bowman representing Farmington, and from Farmington Hills, Massey and council members Theresa Rich and Randy Bruce.